kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_triangulate_location.md

 1. Select 'Destination' as the location to triangulate.
 2. Record your location and record the direction from where you are to that location as Location 1.
 You can tap the GPS icon next to the location field to use your current location.
 You can click the camera icon on the right side of the direction field to sight the location using the camera.
 3. Move to a new location that's at least 30 m / 100 ft from the first location and repeat for Location 2.
-You can put away your phone while you move, the tool will save what you entered.
+You can put away your phone while you move; the tool will save what you entered.
 5. If the destination can be determined, it will be displayed at the top of the screen.

 ## Triangulation Map